giantswarm/docs/src/content/support/overview/index.md

 ## The future

-The support process is continually evolving.
+The support process is always evolving.
 As improvements are made, policies, processes, and tools are refined.
 However, the goals remain clear and steadfast: to provide seamless support to you, the customer.